Q&A: What's next for Seattle protesters' 'autonomous zone'?

 It stretches for several blocks in the densely packed Capitol Hill neighborhood just east of downtown Seattle and sprung up after police removed barricades near a police station Monday and largely left the building.

-It came after officers used tear gas, pepper spray and flash bangs last weekend to disperse demonstrators they said were assaulting them with projectiles.
+It came after officers used tear gas, pepper spray and flash-bang devices last weekend to disperse demonstrators they said were assaulting them with projectiles.

 Signs along the sidewalks proclaim “You are entering free Capitol Hill” and “No cop co-op."
 Throughout the day, speakers use microphones to discuss their demands.
 Artists have painted a blocklong “Black Lives Matter” mural on the street.
 Many businesses are still open.